ebrahimnezhadali8-gif/Api-Login-Rgistered/README.md

 # Api-Login-Rgistered

-Two-step login and registration system with password recovery and OTP verification.
+A simple and secure API for user registration, login, and password recovery using OTP (One-Time Password) verification.
+This project is built with **Node.js**, **Express**, and **MySQL**, and includes proper database structure with stored procedures and automated OTP cleanup.

 ## Features